 Kyle: She has been returned to the owner after a minor surgery to her paw.
 She was injured when she arrived.
 Thank you.

 Metal Nexus: What should fans expect from ‘Labyrinth of Ashmedai’?

 Jeff: Drive.
 That was the key momentum behind our writing.
 We still retain the heaviness of who we are.
 This time around, we felt punk as fuck.
 We just went with it and this is what came about.

 Metal Nexus: When can fans expect to see you on tour both on the west and east coast?

 Kyle: We are going on tour in March with Earthride through the Southwest.
 We are touring to South by Southwest to play the SX Stoner Jam on March 14th then back.
 Not sure of dates or what is exactly going on with the East Coast, we will be there though.

 Metal Nexus: Last but not least, being a California resident how do you feel about California’s recent legalization of recreational marijuana?

 Kyle: It’s cool and everything, but I do what I want when I want.
 Rules, laws, orders that shit doesn’t work on me.
+If I want to buy weed from somewhere like https://theherbcentre.net/ I’m gonna do it no matter what anyone says.
 This animal wasn’t meant to be kept in those cages.
 I have smoked pot since I was 12.
 No fucking law some punk bitch writes is gonna make me follow.
 I would never force anyone to my will nor will I ever be forced to the will of another.
 Laws only work on weak easily controlled people.
 No man, woman or god will ever command me.
 No kings, no rulers, no presidents, no cops, no priest, no minister will ever force its will on me!